RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Strategy

-If a class has a composition relatioship with an interface, instead of linking them with hard coding, we can inject the implementation
+The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+If a class has a composition relationship with an interface, instead of linking them with hard coding, we can inject the implementation.
+This allows behavior to be selected at runtime.

-it is exactly what we did in the DI pronciple
+It is exactly what we did in the Dependency Inversion principle, promoting flexibility.
+We can have unlimited implementations of the same strategy.

+Pros: Easy to switch behaviors, adheres to open-closed.
+Cons: Clients must know about strategies; adds classes.
+When to use: For varying algorithms, like sorting or compression.
+Real-world analogy: Navigation apps choosing strategies (fastest, shortest, scenic) for routes.

-// v(image-2.png)
+The original content references an image: // v(image-2.png)

-we can have unlimited implementation of the same strategy

-## Implementaion
+## Implementation

 Defines a common interface for different pricing strategies.